splintor/yeruham-phone-book-web-site/README.md

 1. TODO: Add "Welcome" toast after login
 1. TODO: Add Cancel button to new page editor
 1. TODO: Make links in results only show underline on hover
-1. TODO: Make links in results open in new page
 1. TODO: Add "Copy" button next to phone numbers
 1. TODO: Show icon for each result (and enable defining icons for pages/categories)
 1. TODO: Show better "Not found" page (take sample from old site)